Skip to content

 OptionMySQLPostgreSQLSQLite

-Hint SQLite is file-based with a single connection, so pool settings are ignored.
+Note: SQLite is file-based with a single connection, so pool settings are ignored.
+There is no TCP overhead because reads and writes go directly to a file on disk.

 Connection Retry